syedwaseemjan/syedwaseemjan.github.io/_posts/2024-04-13-migration-to-polylith.md

 #### **Results and Key Takeaways**

-The transition to a monolith not only streamlined our development process but also brought improvements in code quality and efficiency.
+The transition to a monolith not only streamlined our development process but also brought improvements in code quality.
 Here are the key takeaways:
    - **Improved Collaboration**: A single repository reduced the complexity of collaborating across projects.
    - **Enhanced Code Quality**: Automated tools like Black, Ruff, and Sourcery maintained consistent, high-quality code.
    - **Reduced Redundancy**: Consolidating duplicated code reduced technical debt and improved maintainability.